rollup-fortress/uncensored-book/src/uncensored-fe/send-transaction.md

 ---

-## 2. Copy from existed transaction
+## 2. Copy from existing transaction

 It could happen that you already sent a transaction but it never gets included or if you find it difficult to build the transaction from scratch.
-In either case, you can copy the fields from an existed transaction.
+In either case, you can copy the fields from an existing transaction.

 ### 2.1 Copy from a stuck transaction